okfn/ok-media/graphics/README.md

 ### Using the logo so small it would not display properly?

-The [extra small use icons](https://github.com/okfn/ok-media/tree/master/graphics/extra-small-icons) can be used as an icon for digital applications and should never be used at a size larger than 45px.
+The [extra small use icons](https://github.com/okfn/ok-media/tree/master/graphics/extra-small-icons/) can be used as an icon for digital applications and should never be used at a size larger than 45px.
 This version of the logo is perfect for favicons and app icons.
-If you need to use the logo in a small space, there is [a version with less detail](https://github.com/okfn/ok-media/tree/master/graphics/small-logos), so it looks crisper.
+If you need to use the logo in a small space, there is [a version with less detail](https://github.com/okfn/ok-media/tree/master/graphics/small-logos/), so it looks crisper.

+### Logos for Local Groups and Working Groups

+We have created 'new style' logos for all local groups (including incorporated Chapters) and working groups.
+If you want to update your style to the new look, there is a full set of logos for Web and print use for each local and working group.

+For the [working groups](https://github.com/okfn/ok-media/tree/master/graphics/working-group-logos/), we have also 'redrawn' the graphic icons used for each group, they are in the respective folders and ready for your use.

+**If your group has any questions, needs any amendments, or wants to check anything how you can make the 'new brand' work for your group, please contact Susanne (email: susanne.kendler@okfn.org) or someone else in the network team (like Christian or Katelyn) who are happy to have a chat.**

+**Please also do not change the colours of the logos, we’re aiming for consistency!
+Thank you :).**

+In connection with the logo - please use Open Knowledge colours.
+[Guidelines here](https://docs.google.com/a/okfn.org/document/d/1cpPtPEN577HPUDDfq8kP5eyeE5Pon8mnQoE4bVcNN7Y/).